learning-zone/javascript-basics/README.md

 console.log(z); // 50
 ```
 #### Q. What is the precedence order between local and global variables?
 A local variable takes precedence over a global variable with the same name.
-Let's see this behavior in an example.
 ```javascript
 var msg = "Good morning";
 function greeting() {